christina-grannas/swagger-test/user-testing/embedded-checkout.md

   </head>
   <body>
     <h1>Payment completed!</h1>
-    <a href="index.html">Try again</a>
+    <a href="cart.html">Try again</a>
   </body>
 </html>
 ```

 That's it!
 Now it's time test and verify that your new embedded checkout page is working.

-## Step 5: Test your checkout page
+## Step 6: Test your checkout page

-You should now have a rudimentary checkout page that can be tested using the test cards that can be found at the page Test environment.
+You should now have a rudimentary checkout page that can be tested using the test cards that can be found at the page [Test environment](test-environment.md).

 Here is how you test your new checkout page: